BMW B48 Tuning

 Best B48 tuning mods

-Significant gains on the B48 can be made from cam upgrades.
-Altering the cam profile alters the intake and exhaust durations on the engine and can dramatically change the torque and power output.
+VANOS gives you a very flexible cam profile by altering the cam profile according to load/RPM and alters the intake and exhaust durations and amount of overlap on the engine and can dramatically change the torque and power output.

 You should ideally match your bhp range to the usage of your car so for a car driven daily stick with a shorter duration B48 camshaft